 She has a strong creative streak that pulled her toward filmmaking.
 She previously produced, directed, shot and edited two documentaries.

 She’s getting back into web design after finishing a year at a charter school teaching film to high school students.
-Here’s a video that shows how some her time has been spent.
-(She worked with the students to make the short film in three days.)
+There”s a video below that shows how some her time has been spent.
+(She worked with freshman film students to make the short film in three days.)

 Keya launched this website as a creative outlet.
-She thinks a lot about passive solar buildings and was recently out trimming trees.
+She thinks a lot about passive solar buildings and in general, how things work.
 She also loves to travel, garden, eat good food, have intriguing conversation, blog, ski and hike.

 Keya’s personal thoughts on Passive Solar building